 Interfaith Dinner Network (IDN)

-The Salvation Army Hope House provides the facility IDN uses to serve dinner to anyone who is hungry 4 evenings a week on Monday, Tuesday, Thursday & Friday 5:00-7:00 PM, excluding holidays.
+We provide our facility to serve dinner to anyone who is hungry on Monday, Tuesday, Thursday, and Friday 5:00-6:30 PM, excluding holidays.